ecg-icas/icas/doc/next/_sources/reference/get-campaign-linkedads.rst.txt

 This endpoint will return the linkedAds of the specified campaign.
 A linkedAd is the reference of an ad in a campaign, with possible overrides.
-A single linkedAd has the following model structure:
+A single linkedAd has the following response model structure:

 .. include:: ../examples/campaign-ad-response.rst